 #11 Bates College

-After their work is done, Bates students take their outdoorsy play with a little whimsy: Honoring a 41-year tradition, students dress up as bananas, pumpkins, penguins, etc. and plunge into freezing Lake Andrews on campus in January.
+After their work is done, Bates students take their outdoorsy play with a little whimsy: Honoring a 44-year tradition, students dress up as bananas, pumpkins, penguins, etc. and plunge into freezing Lake Andrews on campus in January.
 Outing clubbers bag nearby peaks constantly, and in October, a group of 100 scale Katahdin together.
-Closer to school, early birds take sunrise paddles on Lake Auburn, while night owls can partake in the “children of midnight” adventures (see below).
+Closer to school, early birds take sunrise paddles on Lake Auburn, while night owls can partake in the “children of midnight” adventures.
 Despite quirky adventures, students (mainly New Englanders) are serious about their native land.
-For 80 years, they have maintained a 3.5-mile section of the Appalachian Trail.
+For more than 80 years, they have maintained a 3.5-mile section of the Appalachian Trail.

 Proximity to the outdoors: 4.0 | Culture: 4.8 | Academics: 3.5